NCI’s peak supercomputer is Gadi, Australia's most powerful CPU-based research supercomputer.

 - Linking the storage systems and Gadi is Mellanox Technologies' latest generation HDR InfiniBand technology in a Dragonfly+ topology, capable of transferring data at up to 200 Gb/s.

 - The storage sub-systems are NetApp enterprise class storage arrays, linked together in a DDN Lustre parallel file system.

 - Altair’s PBSPro software optimises job scheduling and workload management.

-- Gadi uses the latest version of the CentOS 8 operating system.
+- Gadi uses the Rocky Linux 8 operating system.